corona94/corona94/README.md

 ## Hi there, I´m Octavio Mendoza 👋
+## I'm a computer engineer passionate about software development.
+I have over six years of experience
+## in the industry.
+I have solid programming skills and am fluent in various languages.
+Let's learn more about me.

 <!--
 **corona94/corona94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.